-Italia Conti does not tolerate any form of violence to staff or students and will treat all such incidents with the utmost seriousness.
+Italia Conti believes that staff should not be in any danger at work, and will not tolerate any form of violence to staff or students and will treat all such incidents with the utmost seriousness.

 All staff will report any incidents of aggression or violence (including near misses) directed to themselves to their line manager/CEO immediately.
-This applies to violence from students, visitors or other staff.
+This applies to violence from students, visitors, other staff and members of the public.